KhanhEK2846/Bookmark_Collection/README.md

 **Author**: [KhanhEK](https://github.com/KhanhEK2846)

-Collection of bookmark contains some urls of documents, tools, webs that may be useful for a developer
+Collection of bookmark contains some urls of documents, tools, collections that might be useful for a developer